Efficient Discovery of Heterogeneous Quantile Treatment Effects in Randomized Experiments via Anomalous Pattern Detection: Treatment Effect Subset Scanning

-TESS calculates an empirical $p$-value for each treatment unit to obtain a measure of how ``anomalous'' or unusual a particular unit's outcome is given its reference distribution.
-For each unit $R_i$ in the treatment group, we compute its empirical reference distribution:
+Given a mechanism for estimating the conditional probabilities of outcomes, TESS calculates an empirical $p$-value range~\citep{mcfowland-fgss-2013} for each treatment unit to obtain a measure of how ``anomalous'' or unusual a particular unit's outcome is given its reference distribution.
+For each unit $R_i$ in the treatment group ($W_i=1$), using \eqref{eq:control-edf} and an appropriate weighting scheme,\ignore{the empirical $p$-value $p(y_i,x_i)$(or $p_{i}$ for notational convenience) is derived from its corresponding $p$-value range.
+Observe that} the standard empirical $p$-value would be

-where $Y^C(x_i)$ is the set of outcomes for control units with covariate profile $x_i$ and $N(x_i) = |Y^C(x_i)|$.
-The empirical $p$-value $p(y_{i})$ (or $p_{i}$ for notational convenience) is derived from~\eqref{eq:control-edf}, as in~\citep{mcfowland-fgss-2013}.
-Furthermore, the $p_{i}$ are guaranteed to be distributed Uniform(0,1) under $H_0$\footnote{Traditional empirical $p$-values are only asymptotically Uniform(0,1); for p-value ranges \citep{mcfowland-fgss-2013}, p-values drawn uniformly from each range will be Uniform(0,1), even in finite samples.}, which follows from exchangeability and the probability integral transform.
-We define the significance of a $p$-value, for a significance level $\alpha$, as $n_\alpha(p(y)) = \mathbbm{1}\{ p(y) \le \alpha\}$.

-Although we define and estimate \eqref{eq:control-edf} individually for each unique covariate profile $x$ using the empirical distribution function, we note that TESS only requires some means of computing a $p$-value for each treatment unit.
-The empirical distribution allows TESS to accommodate arbitrary differences in conditional outcome distributions across covariate profiles, enabling general applicability without a priori contextual knowledge.
-However, in a specific context of interest, it may be possible to combine data across profiles to construct a more general estimate of the conditional probability distributions.
-Statistical learning offers many options for density estimation, any of which can be utilized in TESS.